 The superintendent, principal, assistant principal or head teacher of any school may suspend a pupil but shall report such action in writing immediately to the superintendent and to the parent/guardian or other person having legal custody or control of the pupil.
-The board of education of any school district may expel any pupil for misconduct as defined in subsection (1), but such action shall not be taken until the parent/guardian or other person having legal custody or control of the pupil has had an opportunity to have a hearing before the board.
+The board of education of any school district may expel any pupil for misconduct as defined in subsection (1), but such action shall not be taken until the parent/guardian or other person having legal custody or control of the board.
 The decision of the board shall be final.